Key West, Florida Keys, Florida

 It was in Key West, in this house that Hemingway did some of his best writing including the short story classics “The Snows of Kilimanjaro” and “The Short Happy Life of Francis Macomber”, his novel “To Have And Have Not”, and the non-fiction work “Green Hills of Africa”.

+This is a town where yachtsmen should to step ashore from all charter yachts, and explore.
 Sloppy Joes, an infamous downtown bar, was once a hangout for Ernest Hemmingway.
 The official legal opening of Sloppy Joe’s Bar was December 5, 1933, the day Prohibition was repealed as until that time the Owner, Joe Russell, had a speakeasy that Hemmingway also frequented.
 After opening under a different name, the bar went through several name changes, until the name Sloppy Joes, supposedly suggested by Hemmingway as adopted from the Jose Garcia Rio Havana, Cuba club, another favorite place of Hemmingway’s, selling liquor and iced seafood.
 Because the floor was always wet with melted ice, Spanish Joe was said to run a sloppy place, hence the name.
 In 1937, the bar was moved to the present location now anchoring Duval Street.

-For sunset, tourists and locals both head to Mallory Square which has always been a hub of Key West’s social and commercial life from when the city came into being in the 1820’s.
+For sunset, everyone heads to Mallory Square which has always been a hub of Key West’s social and commercial life from when the city came into being in the 1820’s.
 It is in Mallory square where master wrecker Asa Tift’s ships filled with goods salvaged from local shipwrecks would come in, and the goods would be unloaded right into warehouses on the waterfront and where locals would come to hear the news of the day, and exchange gossip.
 Since the 1960’s, sunset at Mallory Square has taken on an impromptu festival feel, starting around 4:00pm, two hours before sunset.
 Jugglers, magicians, stilt-walkers, mimes, artists, and various other Key West “originals”, gather daily to celebrate the setting of the sun, hoping to see the “green flash”.

 Besides Hemmingway, Tennesee Williams, who died in 1983, also made Key West his home for 34 years where he lived modestly in a little home which is now a museum.
 Williams won two Pulitzer Prizes for a “Streetcar Named Desire” and “Cat on a Hot Tin Roof”.